Franchisor Concept Protection

 The franchisor may use various tools of intellectual and industrial property law to protect rights that are not held by third parties, provided that the elements concerned are eligible for the protection sought.

-Trademark law may for example be used to ensure the protection of the brand, product names, graphic representations of the brand or the architectural concept.
+Trademark law may, for example, be used to ensure the protection of the brand, the name of the products, the graphic representations of the brand or the architectural concept.

-The franchisor may also protect, on the basis of design law, graphic drawings or figures, integrated into defined communication media (cards, flyers, signs, flyers, loyalty cards, copyrights eligible for protection, presentation of menus in a catering brand, etc.).
+The franchisor may also protect, on the basis of design law, graphic drawings or figures, integrated into defined communication media (cards, flyers, signs, flyers, loyalty cards, copyrights eligible for protection, presentation of menus in a restaurant chain, etc.).

 However, anyone who intends to claim copyright in a work must be able to prove the creation of the work and the date of acquisition of the rights to it: the originality of the work must be proven.